 Goitre appears to be due, in many instances, to the water used for drinking, but the impurities in the water which favour hypertrophy of the thyroid gland in some districts, are not those found in the water of other goitrous districts.
 The carbonates and sulphates of lime and magnesia, which are present in the waters of some districts, and have been credited with being the cause of goitre in those districts, are not found in the waters of other districts where goitre prevails.
 The presence of sulphides of iron or copper in water has been regarded by some observers as the efficient cause of goitre, but not apparently with much reason.
-On the whole then we shall be justified in concluding, that the quality of the drinking water in districts where goitre and its allied disease cretinism exists, is only one--and perhaps not the most potent-factor out of many which, in combination, are productive of the disease.
+On the whole, then, we shall be justified in concluding, that the quality of the drinking water, in districts where goitre and its allied disease cretinism exist, is only one-and perhaps not the most potent-factor out of many which, in combination, are productive of the disease.
 Further researches are required to elucidate this question, which is one of great interest.

 Entozoa.-The embryos or eggs of the following parasites have been found in water, and may be taken into the stomach of man, when such water is used for drinking.
 They are:-Tænia solium, Bothriocephalus latus, Ascaris lumbricoides (Round worms), Oxyuris vermicularis (Thread worms), Filaria sanguinis hominis, the embryos of which are sucked from the blood by mosquitoes, and then transferred to water, Bilharzia hæmatobia (?), and Distoma hepaticum (Liver fluke of sheep).
-The guinea worm, Filaria dracunculus, penetrates into the subcutaneous cellular tissue of the legs of bathers; whilst leeches may fix themselves in the pharynx and cause much hæmorrhage.
+The embryo guinea worm, Filaria dracunculus, finds its way into the human body through the alimentary canal by means of drinking water, the adult worm being subsequently found in the subcutaneous tissue of the feet and legs of affected persons; whilst leeches may fix themselves in the pharynx and cause much hæmorrhage.

 Metallic poisoning may be caused by pollution of drinking water with refuse from trades, and drainage from metalliferous mines, or from absorption by water of the metals used in the construction of distributing pipes, tanks, and cisterns.
 The amounts of mercury, copper, zinc, or arsenic, which must be present in the water to give rise to symptoms of poisoning, have not been ascertained; as regards lead, as little as $\frac{1}{10}$ grain per gallon may produce plumbism in predisposed persons.

-In the case of the poisoning of Louis Philippe's family at Claremont, $\frac{7}{10}$ grain of lead was found in each gallon of water.
+In the case of the poisoning of Louis Philippe's family at Claremount, /10 grain of lead was found in each gallon of water.